bitwizeshift/actions-github/docs/issues-create-or-comment.md

     steps:
       # ...
       - name: Create issue or comment
-        id: create-issue-or-comment # only necessary if using this action's output(s)
+        id: issues-create-or-comment # only necessary if using this action's output(s)
         uses: bitwizeshift/actions-github/issues/create-or-comment@v1
         with:
           # Required inputs